jamesedmonston/graphql-authentication-docs/docs/settings/users.md

 ## Permission Type

-Choose whether users get assigned to a single schema, or each user group gets its own schema.
+Choose whether to have one schema for all users, or a schema per user group.

+## Allow Magic Authentication

+Whether or not the `sendMagicLink` and `verifyMagicCode` mutations should be available.

 :::note
 If you choose `Multiple Schemas`, you will see the following fields **_for each user group_**.